EdJoPaTo/website-stalker-example/com/repebble/watch.md

 ### How do I pick my color? ###

+Buying an in-stock Pebble Time 2?
+You already picked your color - it ships as ordered.
 Before we ship your watch, you'll be able to select from available color options ([Time 2 options](/watch/pt2-color-options), [Round 2 options](/images/products/pr2-color-options.png)) and add accessories like extra watch straps and chargers.

+Ordering a Round 2?
 You don't need to choose your color now - we'll contact you before shipping to confirm your color preference.

 ### Is there a warranty? ###